 Sl.
 No. Activity Management and Mitigation Measures Implementing Organisation Monitoring Organisation Reference A. Cons truction Phase A.1.
 Site Preparation Activitie es A.1.1.
 Material sources Mitigation Measures for Impact on Land and Water Sourcing of materials from approved sources as per Annexure 3.47 and 3.48.
 Contractor CSC EMAP A.2.
-Cor nstruction Activities , A.2.1.
-All types of Mitigation Measures for Impacts on Land and Water construction activities including compacting earth, laying of sub-base Retaining walls with cross drainage structures to be constructed at locations given in Annexure 3.41 , where there are filling of low lying areas and construction of embankments.
+Cor nstruction Activities A.2.1.
+All types of Mitigation Measures for Impacts on Land and Water construction activities including compacting earth, Retaining walls with cross drainage structures to be constructed at locations given in Annexure 3.41 , where there are filling of low lying areas and construction of embankments.
 Contractor CSC BOQ No. 3 ED.
-No. TD- 2D-80-003-01 course, base course, construction of bridges, culverts, ROB, other structures etc. The foundation area should be separated from other areas with an impervious barrier.
+No. TD- 2D-80-003-01 laying of sub-base course, base course, construction of bridges, culverts, ROB, other structures etc. The foundation area should be separated from other areas with an impervious barrier.
 This barrier will act as a settling tank for the solids and will prevent substantial increase in the turbidity of surrounding water.
 The sludge should be removed periodically and disposed off in the selected construction debris disposal sites.
-This has to be taken care of at locations given in Annexure 3.46 , where there are water bodies and at locations given in Annexure 3.42 , where there are filling of low lying areas and construction of embankments.
-Contractor CSC ЕМАР At locations where the proposed road crosses water body enhancement measures should be undertaken. (refer Annexure 3.46).
+This has to be taken care of at locations given in Annexure 3.46 , where there are water bodies and at locations given in Annexure 3.41 , where there are filling of low lying areas and construction of embankments.
+Contractor CSC EMAP At locations where the proposed road crosses water body enhancement measures should be undertaken. (refer Annexure 3.46).
 Contractor CSC BOQ No. 11 To reduce flooding and water logging, the cross drainage structures should be provided at locations given in Annexure 3.41 and Annexure 3.45 .
 Contractor CSC BOQ No. 3 ED.
-No. TD- 2D-10-001-01 to 04, TD-2D- 12-001-01 to
+No. TD- 2D-10-001-01 to 04, TD-2D- 12-001-01 to 05, TD-2D-80- 005-01 and TD-2D-80-